-say predict there is a 75 percent chance investments in the stock market can yield a 25 percent reward in say 5 years.
-This is not the case for uncertainty as here the outcome is entirely unknown.
+For starters, uncertainty should not be confused with risk.
+The latter, in a nutshell, can be quantified using probability theory.
+For example, based on existing data and previous behavior, we could predict a 75 percent chance investments in the stock market can yield a 25 percent reward in 5 years.
+However, that is not the case for uncertainty, as here, the outcome is entirely unknown.
 In other words, we have no idea what is going to happen.
 The Global Economic Crisis of 2007/2008 is a good example here and.
-Not surprisingly, most economists did not see coming.
-This led to the emergence of the so-called black swan theory which shows that some events just cannot be predicted.
+Not surprisingly, most economists did not see it coming.
+This led to the emergence of the so-called black swan theory, which shows that some events cannot be predicted.
 They are thus 100 percent uncertain.
 But are they, really?
 Can Artificial Intelligence (AI) play a role here?

 Not so fast, the authors suggest.
 First, humans are better than prediction machines when it comes to events that take place occasionally.
 This they call human prediction by exception (pg.
 67).
 Second, predicting human judgment is limited by the lack of relevant data.
 Humans do have some data that machines (yet) do not and thus have an advantage.
 Examples here are individual preferences and cultural values.
 In sum, “Machines cannot predict judgment when a situation has not occurred many times in the past” (pg.
 102).
-And third, the outputs and impact of prediction machines will undoubtedly generate new issues and challenges that will demand human intervention and thus create new types of jobs (pg.
+And third, the outputs and impact of prediction machines will undoubtedly generate new issues and challenges that will demand human intervention and thus create new jobs (pg.
 211-212).

 The book’s last chapter considers the overall impact of prediction machines on society.
 While acknowledging that AI is still taking baby steps.
 The issue boils down to a question of trade-offs regarding productivity/inequality, competition/ monopolies, and performance/privacy.
-AI tends to promote the three of them.
+Unfortunately, AI tends to promote the three of them.
 It is up to each country, we are told, to make the right decisions based on the local context.